 🧪 Digestion and hydration

-Certain supplements can help your horse recover more quickly or better cope with a sudden change (stress, heat, transport…).
+Some supplements can help your horse recover more quickly or better cope with sudden changes (stress, heat, transport…).

 To prepare: